With You-th

 With You-th (stylized as With YOU-th) is the thirteenth extended play by South Korean girl group Twice.
 It was released on February 23, 2024, through JYP Entertainment and Republic Records.
 The EP consists of six tracks, including the group's third original English-language single "I Got You" and the lead single "One Spark".
+It peaked atop the Billboard 200 and at number two on the South Korean Circle Album Chart.

 Background

 In 2023, Twice released their twelfth EP, Ready to Be, on March 10.
-The album was commercially successful, becoming their bestselling album to date with over 1.7 million pre-order sales.
-To promote the EP, their embarked on the Ready to Be World Tour, which started on April 15–16 with a two-day concert in Seoul.
-Later in the year, on November 22, they released their first remix album titled The Remixes, consisting of English language versions of seven of their songs.
+The album was commercially successful, becoming their best-selling album to date with over 1.7 million pre-order sales.
+To promote the EP, they embarked on the Ready to Be World Tour, which started on April 15–16 with a two-day concert in Seoul.
+On November 22, they released their first remix album titled The Remixes, consisting of English-language versions of seven of their songs.

 On December 5, 2023, Twice posted a surprise teaser on their social media accounts, hinting at activities in spring 2024, featuring the texts "Our youth is here and now" and "ONCE MORE, Our splendid moments are about to unveil".
-On December 14, they announced the pre-release single titled "I Got You", being their third original English-language single.
-The following month, on January 3, 2024, a mood film was uploaded to Twice's YouTube account, revealing the EP's title and the release date for both the EP and the pre-release single.
+On December 14, they announced the pre-release single "I Got You", their third original English-language single.
+The following month, on January 3, 2024, a mood film was uploaded to Twice's YouTube account, revealing the EP's title and the release dates for both the EP and the pre-release single.
 Later in the month, they uploaded an opening trailer and then a music video teaser for "I Got You", both on YouTube, as well as concept photos.
 The single was released on February 2, 2024.
 The music video for the song depicts the members dancing on the beach and traveling in a boat, facing turbulent seas as a representation of the group's unity amidst challenges.
 The tracklist for the album was revealed on February 10.